Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Link with the existing approaches

 Let us stress that even if this could seem to be a viable \fd scheme for the non-conserved variable $\momentletter_{\indicemoments}$, it is not independent from the conserved moment $\momentletter_{1}$ the equilibria depend on and furthermore, this formulation certainly depends on the choice of $\relaxparletter_{1}$, the relaxation parameter of the conserved moment.
 This is somehow unwanted since $\relaxparletter_{1}$ is \emph{in fine} not present in the original \lbm scheme.
 From the computations of \Cref{sec:DetailedProofs}, we see that

-Using the asymptotic equivalents truncated at leading order in \Cref{eq:FDSchemeNonConservedMoments} thus provides
+Using the asymptotic equivalents truncated at leading order in \eqref{eq:FDSchemeNonConservedMoments} thus provides

 provided that $\relaxparletter_{1} \neq 0$.
 This is the quasi-equilibrium of the non-conserved moments, which is re-injected in the \lbm schemes to eliminate them in the procedure by \cite{dubois2019nonlinear}.
-However, in our framework, we are not really allowed to write \Cref{eq:FDSchemeNonConservedMoments}.
+The previous procedure is formal because there is no guarantee that the discrete non-conserved moments $\momentletter_{\indicemoments}$ for $\indicemoments \in \integerinterval{2}{\velocitynumber}$ in the scheme originate from the point-wise values of a smooth function.